-Her creative work involves both image-making (mostly film & some photography) & writing (short stories & flash fiction).
+Susanne Stich grew up in Nürnberg, Germany, and lives in the Northwest of Ireland.
+Her creative work involves image-making (mostly film & some photography) & writing (short stories, flash fiction & non-fiction).

 Her visual work has been shown as part of film festivals (Corona Cork Film Festival; Frameline San Francisco; Merlinka Film Festival, Belgrade, Serbia; Davis Feminist Film Festival, California; Belfast Photo Festival; Galway Film Fleadh & others), solo & group exhibitions (Void, Derry; Artlink, Fort Dunree, Inishowen; Burren College of Art & others) & academic conferences (Journal of Media Practice Symposium, Bristol; ISEA Inter-Society for the Electronic Arts, Belfast; SIEF Congress, Derry & others).

 Her writing has appeared in many anthologies & magazines (e.g. The Stinging Fly, Ambit, The Impressment Gang, Cuirt Journal, West 47, Macondo - Die Lust am Lesen & others)